High School Core Subjects

 Core Subjects Offered for High School:

-Bible Leading to Christ (9th Grade):
+Bible Leading to Christ (9th grade)

 The Old Testament Leading to Christ course at Immanuel High School is a course that covers both the Old and New Testaments of the Bible.
 An in-depth study of the book of Genesis is followed by studying the life and events of Moses found in the book of Exodus.
 The remainder of the Old Testament up to the prophetic books is covered in summary form throughout the fall semester.
 The spring semester begins with a quick overview of the prophetic books in the Old Testament followed by a detailed study of the Gospel of Mark found in the New Testament.
 Throughout these studies, students use note-taking skills, journaling, general classwork, and projects to learn the material.

-Basics of Christianity (10th Grade):
+Basics of Christianity (10th grade)

 The purpose of this class is for students to understand the basics of the Christian Faith.
 In the first semester, the focus will be on how to study the Bible using Philippians and Romans.
 The second semester we will study the essential beliefs of the Christian.
 Students will learn how to study the Bible for themselves.
-Students will learn how to employ a Biblical worldview.
-Topics covered include inductive Bible study, Philippians, Trinity, incarnation, bibliography, the Cross of Christ, sin, humanity, personal creed, and spiritual warfare.
+Students will learn

 This apologetics class is intended to help students have a better understanding of the value of defending one's faith.
 Based on the understanding, our goal is to train students to be able to defend the Christian faith.
 We will cover a variety of the hard questions, such as why are there suffering and evil in the world?
 We will start with and build on the existence of God and then the reliability of the Bible.

-Marriage and Family (11th/12th Grade):
+Marriage and Family (11th or 12th grade)

 This Marriage and Family course is intended to first help students to have a better understanding of the value of a Bible based marriage.
 Based on this understanding our goal is to train students to be able to go on and build an awesome Christ-centered marriage.
 We will cover a variety of issues related to marriage; including the foundation of marriage, personality differences, communication, money in marriage, true intimacy, the roles in a marriage, more.